First French War of Religion (1562–1563): Bourges

 4,000 Spanish soldiers provided by Felipe II arrived in Bordeaux at this time (10 August).
 On 1 September, Catherine and the king entered Bourges.
 With the fall of Bourges, the road to Orléans was open.
 At this time Navarre departed to the court of the duchess of Ferrara at Montargis where his son the prince de Béarn, future king Henri IV was staying for his safety.
 Navarre was potentially concerned his son could either be kidnapped by his brother the prince de Condé or alternatively handed over as a hostage to the Spanish.
-The duchessa di Ferrara had established herself back in France in 1560 and acted as a protector to Protestants.
-The young prince de Béarn had come down with measles, and while Navarre was present, he asked permission to join his father on campaign, Navarre refused.
+The duchess of Ferrara had established herself back in France in 1560 and acted as a protector to Protestants.
+The young prince de Béarn had come down with measles, and while Navarre was present, he asked permission to join his father on campaign; Navarre refused.

-The royal army debated how to follow up their successes of the proceeding months.
+The royal army debated how to follow up their successes of the preceding months.
 Navarre advocated an immediate push on Orléans.
-He found himself opposed on this due to the plague that was blighting Orléans, and the crowns hopes that he might be able to secure the city without a fight by achieving the defection of his brother.
+He found himself opposed on this due to the plague that was blighting Orléans, and the crown's hopes that he might be able to secure the city without a fight by achieving the defection of his brother.
 Indeed, de Bèze would later claim that 10,000 died in the city as a result of the terrible conditions at this time.
 There was also the risk of an English invasion.
 This caused the royal army to reorientate their direction north, to stop further incursion into Normandy.
 The army decided to attack Rouen, both due to the risk of English support linking up with the Protestants and the potential ability of the controller of Rouen to strangle Paris' supply.
 While the main royal army would move towards Rouen, a blocking force would be left around Orléans.